Bistard/nota/README.md

     * [x] disable ctrl+R shortcut
   * [x] functionality
     * [x] display file
+      * [ ] default: displaying xxxx lines, if needed, see more in settings
     * [ ] 🏃‍edit file
       * [x] delay callback
     * [ ] shortcut (ctrl+z || ctrl+shift+z and so on)